nextstrain/nextstrain.org/static-site/content/blog/2025-02-21-rabies-lassa-yellow-fever-resources.md

 for Augur Align (mafft) and Nextclade alignment (despite increasing the penalty-gap-open-out-of-frame).
 The manual fix adjusted the alignment results to maintain the indel in-frame.
-For example, the GPC pos 60 region for GenBank OR147792 (highlighted pink) was manually fixed (highlighted in green).
-The Josiah reference strain (NC004296) is shown at the top of the alignment as reference.
-This figure includes 2 lassa sequences with the position 60 gap (OR147791 and OR147792) and a lassa sequence without the position 60 gap (OR041676).
+For example, the GPC pos 60 region for GenBank OR147792 (highlighted in pink) was manually fixed (highlighted in green).
+The Josiah strain (NC004296) is shown at the top for reference.
-The results of this alignment enables tracking of the GPC pos 60 in the tree.

 Host and geographic information were annotated onto the different phylogenies.
 The host tip colors have been manually ordered from Human